homeputers/ebal/README.md

 # ebal

-This project is a simple Yii2 based REST API backend.
-It uses MySQL for storage and JSON Web Tokens (JWT) for authentication.
-Example endpoints are defined in `SiteController` and demonstrate role based access control.
+"Ebal" stands for "Every Breath and Life" and is a tiny planning portal for our worship ministry.
+It is a lightweight Yii2 powered REST API that keeps track of team members and the groups they serve in.
+Think of it as a mini Planning Center tailor‑made for our church with room to grow to other congregations.

+The service relies on MySQL and secures requests using JSON Web Tokens (JWT).
+Admins can manage members, create groups like *guitarists* or *singers*, and assign people to any number of teams.
+Whether it's rehearsals or Sunday service, ebal keeps everyone on the same page.

+API endpoints for these modules are documented in `openapi.yaml`.

 ## Database Migrations